 If you use an old sewing machine it may be a problem to find the manual for it at home.
 Look online for your brand and model.
 In most cases, you will find it on eBay.

 When you open your manual, you will usually see first something like this: READ ALL INSTRUCTIONS BEFORE USING THIS APPLIANCE.
 But I bet, you have already turned it on and fiddled with the buttons, and lived to talk about it.
-And now you have a question in your head: What, I need to read this 100 pages book instead of going to my phone screen?
+And now you have a question in your head: What, do I need to read these 100 pages of books instead of going to my phone screen?

 Manufacturers have to place warnings because of liability issues and the funny thing is, I bet those warnings stem from someone actually DOING the things they warn about!
 It is not a bad idea to read those warnings, and certainly to make sure you talk to your children about them.

-Each brand of sewing machines has its own design and specifications.
-That’s why I can’t give you an exact guide about function buttons of your model, about threading your machine, winding the bobbin, balancing thread tension, selecting the sewing mode and other specific machine settings.
+Each brand of a sewing machine has its own design and specifications.
+That’s why I can’t give you an exact guide about the function buttons of your model, threading your machine, winding the bobbin, balancing thread tension, selecting the sewing mode, and other specific machine settings.
 These details you will find in your manual.
 And my task is to guide you so you are not burdened with all the information and can start using your machine right away.

 2. Look at your sewing machine and try to understand ITS PARTS